mehulagg/gitlab/doc/update/index.md

 The required Git version is Git v2.29 or higher.

+### 13.4.0

+GitLab 13.4.0 includes a background migration to [move all remaining repositories in legacy storage to hashed storage](https://docs.gitlab.com/ee/administration/raketasks/storage.html#migrate-to-hashed-storage).
+There are [known issues with this migration](https://gitlab.com/gitlab-org/gitlab/-/issues/259605); they are fixed in GitLab 13.5.4 and later.
+If possible, skip 13.4.0 and upgrade to 13.5.4 or higher instead.
+Note that the migration can take quite a while to run, depending on how many repos must be moved.
+Be sure to check that all background migrations have completed before upgrading further.

 ### 13.3.0

 The recommended Git version is Git v2.28.
 The minimum required version of Git